Policy Regarding Reinstatement of Lapsed/Expired Licenses

 Individuals previously licensed by the Board of Registration in Allied Health Professionals ("the Board") may be eligible for reinstatement by the Board under the following conditions:

-- An individual whose license has lapsed /expired for 1 year to fewer than five years is required to demonstrate successful completion of such continuing education credits as are necessary for the Board to determine proficiency in the profession.
-In the event the Board cannot determine proficiency in the profession through successful completion of continuing education credits, then the applicant must take and pass the appropriate licensing examination upon reexamination.
+- An individual whose license has lapsed /expired for 1 year to fewer than five years is required to demonstrate successful completion of such continuing education/competency credits as are necessary for the Board to determine proficiency in the profession.
+In the event the Board cannot determine proficiency in the profession through successful completion of continuing education/competency credits, then the applicant must retake and pass the appropriate licensing examination.

-- Individuals whose license has lapsed for five years or more are required to take and pass the appropriate licensing examination upon reexamination.
+- Individuals whose license has lapsed for five years or more are required to retake and pass the appropriate licensing examination.

 - The Board may also exempt from the examination requirement individuals who submit satisfactory proof that they were unable to renew their license in a timely manner due to illness and/or other extenuating circumstances.